zhangxi19920406/Restaurant-Environment-Analysis/README.md

   (a)MTA: filter out unnessary data and locate in Manhhatan area for analysis. <br />
   (b)The Yelp API runner and reformat runner are built in the main runner of the JAVA project. <br />

-2. Analysis in /analysis/ directory:
+2. Analysis in /analysis/ directory: <br />
-  (a) 9 files by order: task1.pig ~ task9.pig, run through pig with HDFS to locate the good candidates around each entrances.
+  (a) 9 files by order: task1.pig ~ task9.pig, run through pig with HDFS to locate the good candidates around each entrances. <br />
-  (b) The InputTables.sql is run in Hive for input the table for analysis.
+  (b) The InputTables.sql is run in Hive for input the table for analysis. <br />
-  (c) The RatingAnalysis.sql is run to get the rating analysis result.
+  (c) The RatingAnalysis.sql is run to get the rating analysis result. <br />